 When I look at the cost of food in the grocery store these days, I am convinced that items have risen by more than 30% in the last two years.
 That is an outrageous increase and they are reporting that we are going to face additional increases in the new year.
 With the proper planning we can fight this and save significant amounts of money.
 I designed menus and shopping lists for my sister in law for one year and she estimates that by following that plan she saved approximately $1200 over a period of 12 months.
 The time she saved is invaluable and the recipes are healthy, easy, quick and kid-friendly.
 I’ve loved getting phone calls from my nephews telling me that their dinner was super tasty and they’re looking forward to more.
 It’s not always easy staying organized but it sure makes a big difference in your bank account.
 Here are some tips from Investopedia to keep in mind when you’re shopping and trying to balance your budget.
+If you’re looking for other ways to stretch your budget out as much as you can you might want to compare energy prices on usave.co.uk.

 1. Eat at Home